ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-token-bridge/_INSTRUCTIONS.md

 export ERC20_HUB_BRIDGE_C_CHAIN=<"Deployed to" address>
 ```

-### ERC20 Destination
+### ERC20 Spoke

 To ensure the wrapped token is bridged into the destination chain (in this case, C-Chain) you'll need to deploy a _spoke_ contract that implements the `IERC20Bridge` interface, as well as inheriting the properties of `TeleporterTokenSpoke`.
-In order for the bridged tokens to have all the normal functionality of a locally deployed ERC20 token, this destination contract must also inherit the properties of a standard `ERC20` contract.
+In order for the bridged tokens to have all the normal functionality of a locally deployed ERC20 token, this spoke contract must also inherit the properties of a standard `ERC20` contract.

 First, get the `Source Blockchain ID` in hexidecimal format, which in this example is the BlockchainID of your Subnet, run: